City of Literature: About the cities

-In 2004, Edinburgh became the first literary city.
-It hosts the annual International Book Festival and has its own poet laureate—the Makar.
+In October 2004, Edinburgh was named the first UNESCO literary city.
+This followed a presentation made at Unseco's office in Paris, where Edinburgh's poet laureate Stewart Conn read a poem written for the occasion.
+As well as having its own poet laureate — the Makar, the city hosts the annual International Book Festival.
+The city was expected to be given accreditation in April 2005.

 Ljubljana runs their Library Under the Treetops at various locations across the city, including Tivoli City Park and Zvezda Park.
 These sites offer a selection of book genres and several domestic and foreign newspapers and magazines.

 Manchester is home to the "world-class" Central Library and the "historic gems" of The Portico, John Rylands, and Chetham's.

-Melbourne's is home to Australia's oldest public library, the State Library of Victoria; the Centre of Books, Writing and Ideas, The Wheeler Centre; and was home to the world's biggest book shop, Cole's Book Arcade, opened at the turn of the twentieth century.
+Melbourne's home to Australia's oldest public library, the State Library of Victoria; the Centre of Books, Writing and Ideas, The Wheeler Centre; and was home to the world's biggest book shop, Cole's Book Arcade, opened at the turn of the twentieth century.

-Prague's "great intellectual and creative resources" includes the book design, illustration, typography, and graphic design fields.
-It also has the National Library of the Czech Republic, as well as over 200 libraries, one of Europe's highest concentrations of bookshops, and the Prague Writers' Festival.
+Prague's significant intellectual and creative resources include: the book design, illustration, typography, and graphic design fields.
+It also has the National Library of the Czech Republic, as well as over 200 libraries, which is considered one of Europe's highest concentrations of bookshops, and the Prague Writers' Festival.

-Libraries in other literary cities include Braidense National Library in Milan, Heidelberg University Library and the National Library of Ireland in Dublin.

-Dunedin is the "Edinburgh of the South", and home to New Zealand's oldest university.
-Durban is "fun-loving."
+The Welsh town of Aberystwyth (together with the surrounding county of Ceredigion) was named City of Literature in October 2022, despite not being a 'city'.
+As well as having a strong tradition of festivals and poetry, Aberystwyth is also the home of the National Library of Wales and several other literary centres.